 Faith In Nature has a really good range of natural protein and coconut free conditioners.

 This Aloe Vera conditioner is suitable for normal to dry hair and is made with 100% natural fragrance.

-The Yes To Cucumbers Volumising Conditioner is a firm favourite.
-It’s very lightweight, and is perfect for normal to fine hair.
+The Yes To Blueberries Smooth and Shine Conditioner is a firm favorite.
+It’s very lightweight and is perfect for normal to fine hair.